bworks84/terraform-proj/README.md

 - EC2 Instance: create an EC2 instance that will allow us to set up a remote dev environment.
 Also, while the EC2 is created, I added a userdata.tpl script to install Docker, to practice having the container available to use in a remote dev environment
 - Set up a provisioner: generated an SSH configuration file based on the host OS and included the public IP of the EC2 instance.

 [x] - Verify build by either running `ssh -i /Path/to/SSH/key ubuntu@<publicIP>` or using the command palette, searching for Remote-SSH: Connect to Host, searching for the public IP address created for the new EC2 Instance and press Enter.
 This should load a new VSCode editor with Docker already installed!
 [!Alt text]("./project/images/docker_installed.png")
 [!Alt text]("./project/images/VSCodeinstalled.png")

 ## Documentation

 Terraform documentation - https://developer.hashicorp.com/terraform/docs

+## Acknowledgments

+Learn Terraform (and AWS) by Building a Dev Environment - Full Course for Beginners - https://www.youtube.com/watch?v=iRaai1IBlB0&t=1889s